lukereding/book_notes/guides_for/meetings.md

 ### remind everyone what was decided and what the action items are

 At the places I've worked, this is pretty rare, but putting a short summary and next steps in writing is, I think, very important.
-It ensures everything has a permanant reference they can refer to.
+It ensures everything has a permanent reference they can refer to and again, makes sure they everyone in the meeting has the same idea about what was decided or discussed during the meeting.
 The summary can be sent to others for their awareness who were not necessary for the meeting.